meltwater/tau/README.md

 ##### Importing

+All examples are included with this package as importable modules.

 _Imported examples are not supported as a stable API._

-All examples are included with this package.

 _Some examples may use devDependencies which need to be installed as dependencies